-WASHINGTON — The House is expected to vote later today on an amendment pushed by Gulf State lawmakers to dedicate 80 percent of the fines collected from the BP oil spill to a trust fund for coastal restoration of Mississippi, Florida, Alabama, Louisiana and Texas.
+WASHINGTON — The House approved an amendment Thursday pushed by Gulf State lawmakers to dedicate 80 percent of the fines collected from the BP oil spill to a trust fund for coastal restoration of Mississippi, Florida, Alabama, Louisiana and Texas.

-The Restore Act has been a top priority of Gulf State lawmakers, especially as the BP trial is due to start at the end of the month, and House Gulf members were able to inject the issue into the debate over energy and the surface transportation bill.
+The Restore Act has been a top priority of Gulf State lawmakers, especially as the BP trial is due to start at the end of the month, and House Gulf members were able to inject the issue into the debate over energy and oil and gas drilling.
 Reps.
-Steve Palazzo, R-Miss., Steve Scalise, R-La., and Pete Olson, R-Texas, persuaded GOP leadership to agree to it.
+Steve Palazzo, R-Miss., Steve Scalise, R-La., and Pete Olson, R-Texas, were among those involved in pushing the bill.

 On April 20, 2010, the BP-operated Deepwater Horizon oil rig exploded, killing 11 workers and spewing 4.9 million barrels of crude oil over 87 days.

 A federal case with hundreds of consolidated lawsuits is scheduled to begin Feb.
 27 before a judge in New Orleans.
 But Palazzo and other lawmakers anticipate a BP settlement with the U.S. government and want to get the amendment in place as soon as possible to ensure funds are aimed at the Gulf Coast.

 The EPA fines are separate from a $20 billion fund BP set up to compensate victims.